 - Have hundreds of complicated back-end screens that you have to spend ages looking around.

 - Encourage you to use custom fields or other hacks to extend your site - if you want to change behaviour, you can easily add your own code and templates to do so.

-All you need is a database (Mysql or Postgresql - at present most testing has been done using postgresql), and the go language (a binary download will be available soon too).
+All you need is a database (Mysql or Postgresql - at present most testing has been done using postgresql), and the go language version 1.8 (a binary download will be available soon too).
 See the installation instructions.